-Your complete Rajasthan tour package also includes a visit to the Ranthambore National Park.
-It is one of the most popular and the largest wildlife reserves in North India.
-On arrival, you can check in the luxury wildlife resort and freshen up, spend the rest of the day at leisure.
-Ranthambore was the former hunting ground for the Maharajas of Jaipur, Rajasthan and it is famed for a wide collection of big cats and various other flora and fauna.
+Later, continue your journey to Ranthambore which is renowned for the Ranthambore National Park which was the former hunting ground for the Maharajas of Jaipur, Rajasthan.
+The national park is famed for a wide collection of big cats and various other flora and fauna.
 This national park usually opens its gate to wildlife enthusiasts between October 1st and June 30th.
-It offers various safaris like jeep and canter through which you can explore the dense forest of Vindhyas and Aravalli hill ranges.
-The wildlife reserve covers to over 392 sq. km of area.
+It offers various safaris like jeep and canter through which you can explore the dense forest of Vindhyan and Aravalli hill ranges.
+The wildlife reserve covers over 392 sq. km of area.

-After the safari, you will be driven to the luxury wildlife resort for an overnight stay.
+After the safari, you will be driven to a wildlife resort for an overnight stay.

-After getting freshened up the next day, you can check out from the resort and drive to Jaipur.
+After savoring the breakfast, you will check out from the hotel and head towards Jaipur.
 The capital city of Rajasthan is the largest in the state and was founded by Maharaja Sawai Jai Singh back in the 18th-century.
 The destination is widely visited by foreign tourists all year round and the historical forts and palaces are the major crowd pullers.

-On arrival at the city, you can check in the luxury hotel and rest for the day.
-Or else, you can indulge in various activities by visiting popular markets like M.I Road, Bapu Bazar, and Kishanpol Bazar in the evening.
-Here, you can find various items such as Rajasthani textiles, handicrafts, imitation jewelry, semi-precious stone, lac bangles, traditional attires, and mojris.
+On arrival in the city, you can check in the hotel and rest for the day.
+The day is at your leisure.
+You can indulge in various activities by visiting popular markets like M.I Road, Bapu Bazar, and Kishanpole Bazar in the evening.
+Here, you can find various items such as Rajasthani textiles, handicrafts, imitation jewelry, semi-precious stone, lac bangles, traditional attires, and Mojiris.

-The next day you will be driven to some of Jaipur's best attractions like Amber Fort, City Palace, Jantar Mantar, Palace of the Winds and Hawa Mahal.
 Amber Fort is located at a distance of around 11 kilometers from the main city on a hilltop.
 The iconic structure was built in 1592 by Raja Man Singh I. The beautiful fort showcases an amazing blend of architectural elements of Hindu, Muslim and Rajput style.
-It consists of many structures like Tripolia Gate, Ganesh Pol, Sila Devi temple, Sheesh Mahal, Sukh Mandir, Man Singh Palace and more.
-This fort comes under World Heritage Site.
+It consists of many structures like Tripolia Gate, Ganesh Pol, Sila Devi Temple, Sheesh Mahal, Sukh Mandir, Man Singh Palace, and more.
+This fort comes under the World Heritage Site.

 Next, you will visit a famous landmark, the Hawa Mahal.
 This place is extremely popular for its intricate design and unique honeycomb-like architecture.
 Constructed in sandstone, this palace has 953 small windows known as Jharokhas from where the royal ladies get to see the hustle-bustle of the city without the public seeing them.
-This 1799 built five-storey structure was constructed by Maharaja Sawai Pratap Singh.
-Out of the five-storey building, the bottom two has a courtyard and the top three has single rooms.
+This 1799 built five-story structure was constructed by Maharaja Sawai Pratap Singh.
+Out of the five-story building, the bottom two have a courtyard and the top three have single rooms.